Mil-leon/tp/docs/DeveloperGuide.md

 1. **Enhance client and pastry name validation**

-Currently, PowerBake only allows alphanemeric characters and spaces in client and pastry names.
+Currently, PowerBake only allows alphanumeric characters and spaces in client and pastry names.
 This is a limitation as some names may contain special characters such as slashes, hyphens, accented characters and different languages.
 In the future, we will enhance the validation to allow these characters. so that names such as Nagaratnam s/o Suppiah, Anya Taylor-Joy, Sergio Pérez, etc.. can be added to our system.
 Additionally, PowerBake currently allows for multiple consecutive spaces in names.
 This should not be allowed as it leads to inconsistent formatting and validation.